ekapolc/ASR_classproject/hookup/README.md

 ```

 ## Step 3 - Sending decoding requests
-You can test by run the image individually and nc (netcat) the raw wav file inside it.
+You can test by
+1. run the image individually and nc (netcat) the raw wav file inside it.
 ```bash
 docker run --rm -p 5050:5050 mymodel sox example_audio.wav -t raw - | nc localhost 5050
 ```
+If you do this way, closing a terminal will not stop the running server.
+To stop it, you can run `docker stop <CONTAINER ID>`.
+You can found `CONTAINER ID` from runnning `docker ps`.

-Or you can run the website and use an audio recoder there.
+2. run the website and use an audio recoder there.
 ```bash
 cd ..
 cp  docker-compose.yml  docker-compose.yml.tmp